No expiration date

 Overview

-Let our dedicated family specialist and inventive pedagogues lead your family on an exciting and fun-filled expedition through the heart of the historic Barcelona.
-Your kids will be delighted to discover a version of history made just for them, full of valiant kings, princesses and dragons, quirky stories, hidden street art and more.
+Let our dedicated family specialist and creative educators take your family on an exciting, fun-filled adventure through the heart of historic Barcelona.
+Your kids will love discovering a version of history crafted just for them—filled with brave kings, princesses, dragons, quirky tales, hidden street art, and more.

-In the course of 3 hours, your guide will inspire the whole family with infectious enthusiasm and an expressive style of storytelling, sparking the imagination of all the little brains in your group (and the adult ones too!).
-Younger members will receive an interactive workbook especially designed by our educational experts, which is sure to keep their attention.
+Over the course of 3 hours, your guide will captivate the whole family with infectious enthusiasm and engaging storytelling, igniting the imagination of both little ones and adults alike.
+Younger explorers will receive an interactive workbook, specially designed by our educational experts to keep them curious and entertained throughout the tour.

 History of Barcelona Private Family Tour